Hertfordshire: State of the Economy 2018

 Ageing Society: harnessing the power of innovation to help meet the needs of an ageing society.

-At our Annual Conference on 29 March we set out out approach, Grand Challenges for Hertfordshire, which has been endorsed by Business Minster Richard Harrington.
-We also launched our Grand Challenge Commission, led by former LEP Board Member John Gourd, which over the coming months will build up a robust evidence base.
+At our Annual Conference on 29 March 2018 we set out our approach, Grand Challenges for Hertfordshire, which has been endorsed by Business Minster Richard Harrington.
+We also launched our Grand Challenge Commission, led by former LEP Board Member John Gourd, to build up a robust evidence base.
+Find out more:

 Meet our Grand Challenge champions and panellists